Current page

 Fact

-Prostate cancer can develop in men as young as 40, especially if there is a family history of the disease.
+Prostate cancer can develop in men as young as 40, especially if there is a family history.
+In my Delhi practice, family history is the single most-asked-about risk factor - and rightly so.

 Myth 2: "PSA Testing is Painful or Dangerous"